Stochastic dominance: Statewise dominance (Zeroth-Order)

 For example, if a dollar is added to one or more prizes in a lottery, the new lottery statewise dominates the old one because it yields a better payout regardless of the specific numbers realized by the lottery.
 Similarly, if a risk insurance policy has a lower premium and a better coverage than another policy, then with or without damage, the outcome is better.
 Anyone who prefers more to less (in the standard terminology, anyone who has monotonically increasing preferences) will always prefer a statewise dominant gamble.

 First-order

-Statewise dominance is implied by first-order stochastic dominance (FSD), which is defined as:
+Statewise dominance implies first-order stochastic dominance (FSD), which is defined as: